Trending Topics

 img

-Manufacturers are continuously striving to overcome challenges, improve processes and identify efficiencies, and the manufacturing trends that we see in 2025 are all service of these goals.
-As is typical throughout the industry, manufacturing industry trends are largely driven by technological advances, marketplace needs and the objectives of the business.
+Manufacturers are continuously striving to overcome challenges, improve processes and identify efficiencies, and the manufacturing trends that we see coming in 2026 are all in service of these goals.
+As is typical, manufacturing industry trends are largely driven by technological advances, marketplace needs and the objectives of the business.

 1. The continued rise of smart factories

-Factories and manufacturing facilities are poised to pass the tipping point of smart factory adoption, moving from occasional or sporadic implementation of smart manufacturing equipment to more full-fledged systems, taking advantage of the full potential of data analytics and communication between machinery and central monitoring tools.
+Factories and manufacturing facilities have passed the tipping point of smart factory adoption, moving from occasional or sporadic implementation of smart manufacturing initiatives and equipment to more full-fledged systems, taking advantage of the full potential of data analytics and communication between machinery and central monitoring tools.
 Why?
 For several reasons:

 • As older equipment continues to be phased out, newer machines come equipped with onboard sensors and monitoring tools.

-• Manufacturers will be increasingly motivated to implement smart technology in order to keep pace with competitors who are seeing the benefits of the same.
+• Manufacturing businesses will be increasingly motivated to implement smart technology in order to keep pace with competitors who are seeing the benefits of the same.

 2. Increased focus on sustainability and carbon neutrality

-As ESG — environmental, social and governance — issues become more of a concern for manufacturers, the importance of sustainable manufacturing processes and pursuit of carbon-neutral practices will become more prominent.
+As ESG—environmental, social and governance—issues become more of a concern for manufacturers, the importance of sustainable manufacturing processes and pursuit of carbon-neutral practices will become more prominent.
 In addition to sustainability requirements for government, municipal, and institutional contracts, manufacturers can expect to see more ESG requirements from commercial customers as well.
 At the same time, there is a growing interest in carbon capture technology and the ongoing integration of renewable energy in factory spaces.
+Circular manufacturing that reuses as much post-consumer content as possible is another trend that should gain prominence over the next few years.
 These are expected to drive even further advancements in sustainability for manufacturers.

 3. Artificial intelligence and virtual processes

 In fact, this technology has led to the development of so-called “dark factories,” which are those that are entirely automated.
 The widespread use of AR and VR in manufacturing is expected to make such facilities a more common element of many manufacturers’ operations.
-It’s expected that 2025 could see a leap forward in so-called “cognitive automation,” which uses advanced AI to optimize automation on the fly based on machine learning algorithms.
+It’s expected that 2026 could see a leap forward in so-called “cognitive automation,” which uses advanced AI to optimize automation on the fly based on machine learning algorithms.
+Edge AI brings the computing power even closer to the production floor by running models directly on devices rather than in the cloud.
+This has the potential to make actionable insights even more immediate.
+At the same time, manufacturers will need to be more mindful of the burgeoning governance requirements surrounding AI, including transparency and labor considerations.

 Female Automotive Engineer Using Augmented Reality Tablet Computer to Scan Automated Robot Arm Assembly Line.